AdobeDocs/campaign.en/help/v8/start/upgrades.md

 ---
 # Versions and upgrades {#upgrades}

+Adobe Campaign is regularly updated.
+This regular frequency of updates aims at getting the latest and greatest in your hands, keeping your environment secure and improving your experience with our product.
+Adobe strongly recommends all customers to upgrade to the latest version.

+As a Managed Cloud Services user, your instance is upgraded by Adobe with every new version.
+Your Adobe representative contacts you to upgrade your environments.
+Campaign client console **must be upgraded to the same version** as Campaign servers.
+Learn how to upgrade your client console in [this page](../start/connect.md#upgrade-ac-console).

+In addition, as a customer, ensure that you are using the latest supported versions of the systems listed in the [Compatibility matrix](compatibility-matrix.md).

 ## Campaign versions {#versions}

 Adobe Campaign periodically releases product versions which improve the performance, security, logic, and usability of your Campaign infrastructure.